The 7 Best Rifle Slings of 2026: Hands-On Tested & Reviewed

 BattleHawk Armory (See Price)

-If you’ve spent enough time messing with slings, you know how often “features” end up being more of a hassle than a benefit.
-This sling ditches all the fluff with a minimalist approach and gets straight to the point.
+If youโve spent enough time messing with slings, you know they can often end up being more of a hassle than a benefit.
+This sling gets straight to the point with a minimalist approach.

 What We Like: First off, no flapping tail.
 Unlike the VTAC sling, the ESD Sling keeps the adjustment section neatly contained.
 No more excess webbing slapping you in the face or getting caught on your gear.
 Just a clean, simple system that stays put.